Bridgeton, Indiana: History

+Demographics

+The United States Census Bureau delineated Bridgeton as a census designated place in the 2022 American Community Survey.

 Bridgeton Historic District

 The Bridgeton Historic District in the city of Bridgeton, Indiana, is "home to the oldest continuously operating mill west of the Allegheny Mountains."

 Bridgeton Mill

 Ralph Sprague was a significant figure in Bridgeton's history.
 He bought the mill in 1862.
 In 1868, fire claimed this mill as well.
 Sprague decided to rebuild and the present mill was erected in 1871, it is considered the most historically important building in the district.

 The new mill, 1871, was equipped with a large set of burr stones for feed, roller mills for flour, and a small set of burr stones for corn.
 The total cost was $14,000.
 With a sandstone foundation and heavy timber frame the mill stands three stories and is capped by a gable roof.
 Water would enter the basement through large arches in the foundation to power water turbines which would provide mechanical power for the mill.

 Daniel Webster bought the mill in 1882 for $15,000 and in 1886 hired the Richmond Milling Company to modernize the mill by replacing the burr stones with more efficient steel roll mills, sieves, and sifters.
 Under Webster's direction the mill prospered and came to be known as the Bridgeton Roller Mills.

 The farmers originally paid for their milling services with 1/6th of their grain, in 1853 a new state law set it at 1/8th.
 During the Webster period the mill was operated on the exchange system.
 Farmers would receive 35 pounds of flour per bushel of wheat and forty pounds of meal per bushel of corn.
 The mill was capable of 75 barrels of flour per day.
 The Bridgeton Mill used assorted brand names over the years, including, Family, Anchor, White Satin, White Oak, Spring Wheat Patent, and Snowdrift for its flour.